Majdi-Aref/restaurant/README.md

 ## 2. 10.
 Sign Out

 - The Sign Out button appears on the nav bar only after a user will have signed in.
 - When a user clicks on the "Sign Out" button on the nav bar, a message appears confirming that they have successfully signed out.
-At the same time, the user will be redirected to the home page and the "My Bookings" and "Sign Out" buttons will disappear from the nav bar.
+At the same time, the user will be redirected to the home page and the "My Bookings", "Sign Out", and "Book A Table" buttons will disappear from the nav bar.

 ![Sign Out on a laptop 1](readme-images/signout-laptop-1.png)